cloudsolutions-nexus/.github/profile/README.md

 - 📱 Watch out on our social-media channels to be the first 🥇 to receive news 🗞️ about our app.
 - 🔜 Stay tuned, we will update you soon.

-© cloudsolutions.nexus - est 2024
+© cloudsolutions.nexus - est. 2024